NellyNelson21/minishell/README.md

 # minishell

-minishell without executor part 🥲
+implementation of minishell

-lexer and parser realised with singly linked list (it is beautiful tho)
+lexer and parser realised with singly linked list